 Julia Waraksa (b.
 1998, Poland) grew up in the Netherlands, navigating displacement between East and West, past and present.
-Her work draws from histories of migrant labour, inherited trauma, and European memory, transforming raw and reclaimed materials into immersive, poetic interventions.
-Through the use of raw and reclaimed matter such as wood, ash, coal, and other elemental materials, she investigates the tension between personal experience and collective narrative.
-Her work engages with archives, histories of labour, and the residues of human action, transforming objects once destined for discard into spatial and poetic experiences that challenge the viewer’s perception of time, trauma, and memory.
+She investigates the tension between personal experience and collective narrative.
+Her practice engages with archives, histories of labour, and the residues of human action, transforming objects once destined for discard into spatial and poetic experiences that challenge the viewer’s perception of time, trauma, and memory.

 For any inquiries please e-mail info@juliawaraksa.com.

 What emerges is not a fixed narrative, but a field of relations—between past and present, personal and collective, destruction and protection.
-A practice that does not resolve, but insists on staying with what remains.
-My pursuit is closely accompanied by the writings of Simone Weil and Czeslaw Milosz, who sought to define universal truths, particularly in the realms of morality, justice and spirituality.
+A practice that does not resolve, but insists on engaging with what remains.
+This pursuit is closely accompanied by the writings of Simone Weil, Paul Celan and Czeslaw Milosz, who sought to define universal truths, particularly in the realms of morality, justice and spirituality.

 In an attempt to make sense of my century, my photographic eye captures the ecological, human and urban traces of ruin, as their processes of decaying actively inscribe themselves into the geological and social landscape.
 The archive investigates the appearance and consequence of our current condition and what I label a “hurried pull towards the future” (in reference to the twentieth century revolutions) – a momentum that simultaneously and ostensibly rejects the formation of a past.